rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 ## Event 4: Stack ‘em high!
 (500 points)
 ### Task Setup
-Blocks will be placed in a specific configuration based on your selected level, and your team need to stack up the blocks in one stack in rainbow color order vertically.
+Blocks will be placed in a specific configuration based on your selected level, and your team needs to stack up the blocks in rainbow color order vertically.

 Requirements:
 - Choose only one level for the task.
 - Complete the task within 600 seconds.
-- For Level 1, align only the large blocks in this rainbow sequence.
+- For Level 1, align only the large blocks in rainbow sequence (red on bottom).
-- For Levels 2 & 3: Stack up both large and small blocks in separate stack, each following the rainbow color order.
+- For Levels 2 & 3: Stack up both large and small blocks in separate stacks, each following the rainbow color order.
 - For Level 3: Stack the semi-circle and arch blocks so that they form a rectangle when put together (order = semi-circle, arch, semi-circle, arch, and so on).
 Stack in rainbow color order.

 ### Level Setup
-- Level 1 - only small blocks (6, ROYGBV)
+- Level 1 - only large blocks (6, ROYGBV)
 - Level 2 - big (6, ROYGBV) & small blocks (6, ROYGBV).
 Possibly stacked but no more than four blocks high.
 - Level 3 - small blocks (6, ROYGBV), and semi-circle (3) & arch blocks (3).
 Possibly stacked but no more than four blocks high.